gemforce-team/gemforce/results/README.md

 * `omnia`   - a set of four recipes: a main gem spec and its amps spec in optimal proportions and a pair of optimal combines for both, it's the pinnacle of *gem rocket science*

-The number(s) in the specify how many base gems go into specific recipe:
+The number(s) specify how many base gems go into specific recipe:

 * combine:   `N` - the combine costs `N` base gems, as easy as it gets
 * amps:    `G-A` - the main gem costs `G` gems while its amps cost `A` each